dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-08-27-reducing-transaction-cost.md

 ---
-title: In most of the cases a big batch is
+title: In most cases a big batch is
 ---

 an indication of a lack of mechanism to reduce the transaction cost.